MizurenNanako/CompilerPrincipleHomework/readme.md

 ---

+Added options to just dump lexical tokens only, and to dump ast in m-expr, run with `--help` to see these options.

+---

 This project is done under OCaml, the ultimate answer for compiler principle and any text processing problems, famous for Coq.

 you can build the main program with command: